patternfly-labs/react-table-batteries/packages/module/patternfly-docs/content/examples/basic.md

 In most cases, you'll only need to use these higher-level hooks and helpers to build a table:

-- For client-paginated tables: `useLocalTableControls` is all you need.
+- For client-paginated tables: `useClientTableBatteries` is all you need.
-  - Internally it uses `useTableControlState`, `useTableControlProps` and the `getLocalTableControlDerivedState` helper.
-The config arguments object is a combination of the arguments required by `useTableControlState` and `useTableControlProps`.
+  - Internally it uses `useTableState`, `useTablePropHelpers` and the `getClientTableDerivedState` helper.
+The config arguments object is a combination of the arguments required by `useTableState` and `useTablePropHelpers`.
-  - The return value (an object we generally name `tableControls`) has everything you need to render your table.
+  - The return value (an object we generally name `tableBatteries`) has everything you need to render your table.
 Give it a `console.log` to see what is available.
-- For server-paginated tables: `useTableControlState`, `getHubRequestParams`, and `useTableControlProps`.
+- For server-paginated tables: `useTableState`, `getHubRequestParams`, and `useTablePropHelpers`.
-  - Choose whether you want to use React state (default), URL params (recommended), localStorage or sessionStorage as the source of truth, and call `useTableControlState` with the appropriate `persistTo` option and optional `persistenceKeyPrefix` (to namespace persisted state for multiple tables on the same page).
+  - Choose whether you want to use React state (default), URL params (recommended), localStorage or sessionStorage as the source of truth, and call `useTableState` with the appropriate `persistTo` option and optional `persistenceKeyPrefix` (to namespace persisted state for multiple tables on the same page).
     - `persistTo` can be `'state' | 'urlParams' | 'localStorage' | 'sessionStorage'`, and defaults to `'state'` if omitted (falls back to regular React state).
     - You can also use a different type of storage for the state of each feature by passing an object for `persistTo`.
 See [Custom state persistence targets](#custom-state-persistence-targets).
-  - Take the object returned by that hook (generally named `tableControlState`) and pull out the parameters you need for your API fetch from the `filterState`, `sortState` and `paginationState` properties.
+  - Take the object returned by that hook (generally named `tableState`) and pull out the parameters you need for your API fetch from the `filterState`, `sortState` and `paginationState` properties.
 Fetch your filtered/sorted/paginated API data using these values.
-  - Set up your API client to refetch data when the `tableControlState.cacheKey` string changes.
+  - Set up your API client to refetch data when the `tableState.cacheKey` string changes.
 This will ensure that when the user interacts with filter, sort or pagination controls the data will update accordingly.
 If your data fetching implementation supports caching by key (for example, the `queryKey` option in react-query) you can use this `cacheKey` value as part of that key to prevent re-fetching data for a filter/sort/pagination view you've already fetched.
 See the advanced example [Caching to prevent redundant data fetches](#caching-to-prevent-redundant-data-fetches).
-  - Call `useTableControlProps` and pass it an object spreading all properties from `tableControlState` along with additional config arguments.
+  - Call `useTablePropHelpers` and pass it an object spreading all properties from `tableState` along with additional config arguments.
 Some of these arguments will be derived from your API data fetch, such as `currentPageItems`, `totalItemCount` and `isLoading`.
 Others are simply passed here rather than above because they are used only for rendering and not required for state management.
-  - The return value (the same `tableControls` object returned by `useLocalTableControls`) has everything you need to render your table.
-Give it a `console.log` to see what is available or reference [the `ITableControls` type in the `types.ts` file](https://github.com/mturley/react-table-batteries/blob/main/packages/module/src/types.ts#L263).
+  - The return value (the same `tableBatteries` object returned by `useClientTableBatteries`) has everything you need to render your table.
+Give it a `console.log` to see what is available or reference [the `ITableBatteries` type in the `types.ts` file](https://github.com/mturley/react-table-batteries/blob/main/packages/module/src/types.ts#L263).

 ### Incremental adoption